Bachstelze/bert-syntax/README.md

 # BERT-Syntax

-Assesing the syntactic abilities of BERT.
+Assessing the syntactic abilities of BERT.
+This fork of Yoav Goldberg repository is the code for the technical report [Some additional experiments extending the tech report ”Assessing BERT’s Syntactic Abilities” by Yoav Goldberg](https://huggingface.co/bert-syntax/extending-bert-syntax.pdf)

 ## What